BethGmariam/bamazon-mysql-App/README.md

 # Requirements:

-  node.js,mysql
+  *node.js,
+  *mysql workbench,phpMyAdmin or using console
-  npm install to get all required node packages/modules (mysql,console.table, cli-table)
+  *npm install to get all required node packages/modules (mysql,console.table, cli-table)

-# bamazon.sql:
+# Files:
-  to create the main 'bamazon' database that stores all tables (products_table, deparments_table)
+  *bamazon.sql to create the main 'bamazon' database that stores all tables (products_table, deparments_table);

-# bamazonCustomer.js:
-  list available products for sale from products table and prompts customer to buy a product based on itemId and Quantity. products table will get updated authomatically each time a customer purchases an item.
+  *bamazonCustomer.js lists available products for sale and prompts customer to buy a product based on itemId and Quantity. products table will get updated authomatically each time a customer purchases an item.

-# bamazonManager.js:
-  Running this application will list a set of menu options for a manager to:
-  View Products for Sale,
-  View Low Inventory,
-  updates existing Inventory (adds stock_quantity say when it is below certain value), Add New Product. bamazon database will get updated authomatically as manager adds/updates products.
+  *bamazonManager.js lists a set of menu options for a manager to (View Products for Sale, View Low Inventory,updates existing   Inventory, Add New Product). bamazon database will get updated authomatically as manager adds/updates products.

-# bamazonSuppervisor.js:
-  lists a set of menu options for a suppervisor to View Product Sales by Department or Create New Department.
+  *bamazonSuppervisor.js lists a set of menu options for a suppervisor to View Product Sales by Department or Create New
+   Department.
 # App Result Screenshots:
   https://drive.google.com/drive/folders/1Lkf-0j_ofDYYcQGzi6yBXKCGILI0cPBS?usp=sharing

+* additional features can be added where needed:

+# Acknowledgments:
+  *Instructors and TAs at UofT Coding BootCamp